Stars & STEM Overnight

 - Lunar Mystery – Something has happened to the crew headed to the Moon and it is up to your team to determine if they are safe or not.
 Work as a team to solve various challenges, which unlock boxes to your next mission.
 The clock is ticking!

-- Houston, We are Go for Launch! – Explore Newton’s laws and learn about the parts of the rocket and the science needed for safe and successful flight.
+- Lunar Launch! – Explore Newton’s laws and learn about the parts of the rocket and the science needed for safe and successful flight.
 Work on your rocket stability and trajectory as you re-design and re-test for the best possible model.

 - Lunar Robotic Challenge – Maintain a budget as you design, build and traverse the lunar landscape to transport valuable materials.
 Solve problems as you figure out a way to transport raw materials to sites that can manufacture goods, which the astronauts can use to survive on the Moon.